 Calls to the line have increased hugely since the coronavirus (COVID-19) outbreak so the extra help will be greatly appreciated.

 The University of Birmingham is working on a number of other initiatives to benefit the local community.
 Technicians at the University’s Collaborative Teaching Laboratory are “working rapidly” to produce hand sanitiser for the city’s social care workers.

 Elsewhere on campus, one of the University’s nurseries is providing its services to local key workers.
 The nursery is caring for up to 30 children a day so that these workers can fulfil vital roles in the community.
 Similarly, the University’s Edgbaston Park Hotel is offering all its rooms for free to NHS who need short-term accommodation.

 Finally, experts from the University have created an innovative new kind of protective equipment for the treatment of COVID-19.
 The Disposable Resuscitation, Intubation and Nebulisation Kit Shield (DRs INK Shield) is a flexible pop-up tent that covers a patient’s head, neck and shoulders during treatment, allowing medics to treat infected patients without risking their own lives.

 The design improves upon similar shields, which tend to be bulky and inflexible.
 They also cost just a third of the price of traditional devices.
 The shield was a result of a collaboration between Birmingham’s College of Medical and Dental Sciences and the College of Engineering and Physical Sciences.
 The combined expertise of the team allowed them to take the project from design to completion in under a week!

 Don’t forget to check the blog regularly for updates on our university partners’ coronavirus response.
-Next time we’ll be covering the action underway at Aston University, Simmons University and The University of Tulsa.
+Next time we’ll be covering the action underway at Arizona State University, Simmons University and the University of Nottingham.